-- Shared VPC allows an organization to connect resources from multiple projects to a common VPC network, so that they can communicate with each other securely and efficiently using internal IPs from that network.
+- Shared VPC allows an organization to connect resources from multiple projects to a common VPC network to communicate with each other securely and efficiently using internal IPs from that network.

-- Shared VPC requires designating a project as a host project and attach one or more other service projects to it.
+- requires designating a project as a host project and attach one or more other service projects to it.

-- Shared VPC allows organization administrators delegate administrative responsibilities, such as creating and managing instances, to Service Project Admins while maintaining centralized control over network resources like subnets, routes, and firewalls.
+- allows organization administrators to delegate administrative responsibilities, such as creating and managing instances, to Service Project Admins while maintaining centralized control over network resources like subnets, routes, and firewalls.

 - implement a security best practice of least privilege for network administration, auditing, and access control.